Professional practice

 Employment

-• Acting as sole counsel in an Employment Tribunal hearing on behalf of a respondent company in a claim for discrimination arising out of something connected with a disability, failure to make reasonable adjustments, direct sex discrimination and victimisation.
+• Acted as sole counsel in an Employment Tribunal hearing on behalf of a respondent company in a claim for discrimination arising out of something connected with a disability, failure to make reasonable adjustments, direct sex discrimination and victimisation.

 • Acted as sole counsel in an Employment Tribunal hearing on behalf of a respondent company in a claim for unfair and wrongful dismissal.